LiteLDev/LeviLamina/docs/en_US/Development/EventAPI/PlayerEvents.md

     The armor column number, range from 0 to 3.
   - item : `Item`
     The item in the armor slot.
-- Intercept event: cannot be intercepted.
+- Intercept event: function returns `false`
+- Warning: After interception, you will take off your original equipment when you enter the game.

 <br>